optile/ghconf/README.rst

 ghconf
 ======

-This tool applies common Github configuration to a whole organization.
-It currently supports Github teams and Github repositories.
+This tool applies common GitHub configuration to a whole organization.
+It currently supports GitHub teams and GitHub repositories.
 It currently requires an `unreleased version of PyGithub <pygithubpr_>`__.

 You can use ghconf, for example,

-* to declaratively set up your Github organization's team memberships, team hierarchy and permissions
+* to declaratively set up your GitHub organization's team memberships, team hierarchy and permissions
-* enforce configuration across all of your repositories, including pull-request rules, permissions and Github features.
+* enforce configuration across all of your repositories, including pull-request rules, permissions and GitHub features.

 ALl of this is done by writing down all configuration as a Python module and passing it as a command-line parameter.